Rupesh6786/krishna_interior/README.md

-# 🏠 Krishna Interiors – AI-Powered Interior Design Web App
+# 🏠 Krishna Interiors – Interior Design Web App

 **Krishna Interiors** is a modern, full-stack web application crafted for an interior design company.
-It serves as a digital showroom, interactive engagement hub, and a smart assistant for clients—showcasing interior design works, enabling real-time price estimation, and using AI to deliver personalized design recommendations.
+It serves as a digital showroom, interactive engagement hub, and a smart assistant for clients—showcasing interior design works, enabling real-time price estimation, and offering personalized design recommendations.

 ---